-Use Magento Commerce to offer a safe, professional and time-efficient purchasing experience to your customers.
+Use Adobe Commerce to offer a safe, professional and time-efficient purchasing experience to your customers.
 The tool provides great possibilities for personalization and compatibility with third parties.
 Some of the features include:

 - Segmentation and personalization with promotions and special prices for users depending on their gender, region, order history, items on the wishlist, etc.